Stuck on You!: Plot

 The film, supposedly inspired by the writings of Tom Lehrer and Stan Freberg, follows estranged couple Bill and Carol, who are in a palimony suit against each other.
 The zany Judge Gabriel (played by Professor Irwin Corey) is handling their suit.
-As Bill and Carol relate their problems to Gabriel, he demonstrates how all lovers from the beginning of time, including Adam and Eve, Queen Isabella and Christopher Columbus, and King Arthur and Lady Guinevere have all faced their exact same troubles.
+As Bill and Carol relate their problems to Gabriel, he demonstrates how all lovers from the beginning of time, including Adam and Eve, Queen Isabella, Christopher Columbus, and King Arthur and Lady Guinevere have all faced their exact same troubles.
 The judge is finally revealed to be the angel Gabriel, sent down in hopes of bringing the couple back together.

 Critical reception

-Writing in The New York Times, critic Janet Maslin reported that the film's "Dumb gags, food fights and bathroom jokes are accompanied, if not redeemed, by an overriding cheerfulness and a willingness to try just about anything," noted that the "humor never rises above the level of idiocy, but at least it's good-natured," and that "most of the acting is unabashedly amateurish."
+NYT critic Janet Maslin reported that the film's "Dumb gags, food fights and bathroom jokes are accompanied, if not redeemed, by an overriding cheerfulness and a willingness to try just about anything," noted that the "humor never rises above the level of idiocy, but at least it's good-natured," and that "most of the acting is unabashedly amateurish."
 A review of the film on DVD Talk described it as having "a Mel Brooksian screwball style," but noted that "Some of the[] vignettes are clever, but the back-and-forth structure gets tiring, making 88 minutes feel like two hours."